boolpath/eventerface/README.md

 ```

-In this way, a party that wants to emit an event only needs to emit it into a given namespace, and it will be automatically routed to all the listeners subscribed to that event in the same namespace (e.g. people in the same room).
-Notice that thinking about events by themselves, and not about their event emitters, causes a change in notation that makes more sense when reading the code, because when a person wants so say something, she uses her own mouth (i.e. calls her own #emit method), not the target person's mouth (or #emit method).
+In this way, when a party wants to emit an event it only needs to emit it into a given namespace, and it will be automatically routed to all the listeners subscribed to that event in the same namespace (e.g. people in the same room).
+Notice that thinking about events, and not about event emitters, causes a change in notation that makes more sense when reading the code, because when a person wants to say something, she uses her own mouth (i.e. calls her own #emit method), not the target person's mouth.

 # Usage